All Episodes

 Don't even try to be disciplined or to get rid of the weight that you really don't wish you were carrying around.

-It's the government of Britain has just offered you a built-in excuse for remaining a slob.
+The government of Britain has just offered you a built-in excuse for remaining a slob.

-Hey, we've got a new virus out there, a new bacteria that's uh killing more people in AIDS.
+Hey, we've got a new virus out there, a new bacteria that's killing more people in AIDS.

 More than 90,000 Americans get potentially deadly infections every year from a drug-resistant staff superbug.

-Uh deaths tied to these infections may exceed those caused by AIDS, said one public health expert.
+Government reported in its first overall estimate of invasive disease caused by this germ, deaths tied to these infections may exceed those caused by AIDS, said one public health expert, another expert from the government, commenting on the new study.

-Tuesday's report shows just how far uh one form of the staph germ is spread beyond its traditional hospital setting.
+Tuesday's report shows just how far one form of the staph germ is spread beyond its traditional hospital setting.

 That's an astounding figure, said an editorial in Wednesday's Journal of the American Medical Association.

-Well, what we need a ribbon.
+Well, we need a ribbon.

-We need we need a ribbon for this germ.
+We need a ribbon for this germ.

-And you put those ribbons on, you don't wear those ribbons.
+And you put those ribbons on.

 I care more than you do if you're not wearing one.